crystal1114/Inventory-time-series-analysis/README.md

 Build Deterministic Model(AMPL) to make order plan based on predict demand and start inventory.

-Build Stochastics Model (Python) same as Deterministic but add error terms which were generated in the training process.
+Build Stochastics Model (Python-pyomo) same as Deterministic but add error terms which were generated in the training process.